Retail Relic: Benny’s Home & Auto Stores

 Bennys in Wakefield, RI

-14 Responses to “Retail Relic: Benny’s Home & Auto Stores”
+21 thoughts on “Retail Relic: Benny’s Home & Auto Stores”

 1. The vibe of this place seems very similar to the old Western Auto stores or Advance Auto Parts back when they didn’t specialize in auto parts.
 You almost never see stores like this anymore.